bignerdranch/CoreDataStack/README.md

 ## Deprecations

-With the introduction of Apple's [NSPersistentContainer](https://developer.apple.com/reference/coredata/nspersistentcontainer), in iOS 10/macOS 10.12, BNR has chosen to deprecate the [CoreDataStack](./Sources/CoreDataStack.swift) class.
+With the introduction of Apple's [NSPersistentContainer](https://developer.apple.com/reference/coredata/nspersistentcontainer), in iOS 10/macOS 10.12, BNR has chosen to deprecate the [CoreDataStack](./Sources/CoreDataStack.swift).
 See [container example](./Container Example) for tips on using an `NSPersistentContainer`

 Apple has also added a type method [`entity()`](https://developer.apple.com/reference/coredata/nsmanagedobject/1640588-entity) to `NSManagedObject` allowing us to deprecate [CoreDataModelable](./Sources/CoreDataModelable.swift) and migrate many of those same convenience functions to an extension of [`NSManagedObject`](./Sources/NSManagedObject+FetchHelpers.swift).